amishkr22/llama2/Fine Tuning/README.md

 Useful if you don't want to reformat it by yourself (e.g., using a script).
 It was designed for this article about fine-tuning a Llama 2 (chat) model in a Google Colab.

+## QLORA
+QLoRA is the extended version of LoRA which works by quantizing the precision of the weight parameters in the pre trained LLM to 4-bit precision.
+Typically, parameters of trained models are stored in a 32-bit format, but QLoRA compresses them to a 4-bit format.
+This reduces the memory footprint of the LLM, making it possible to finetune it on a single GPU.
+This method significantly reduces the memory footprint, making it feasible to run LLM models on less powerful hardware, including consumer GPUs.